seqscope/NovaScope/docs/installation/slurm.md

 ## Integrating a configuration profile with snakemake

 Using a configuration profile is recommended for its consistency and time-saving benefits.

  To implement this, start by creating a configuration profile with all settings, for example, `<path_to_NovaScope_repository>/slurm/config.yaml`.
 Then, apply this configuration by referencing its parent directory in your Snakemake command like so: `snakemake --profile <path_to_NovaScope_repository>/slurm`.

 The configuration profile utilized in NovaScope was crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.
 Below are the specifics of our settings.

 Please substitute the placeholders below, marked with <>, to suit your specific case.

-Utilizing SLURM for job management is recommended due to the extended duration of steps.
-Additionally, SLURM aids in organizing log files by creating rule-specific subdirectories within the job's log directory, each holding its own output and error files.

 ```
 ## Cluster Configuration
+## The following setting also aids in organizing log files by creating rule-specific subdirectories within the job's log directory, each holding its own output and error files.

 cluster:
   mkdir -p logs/{rule}/ &&
   sbatch